Follow TV Tropes

 • Julia was married to Ethan before eventually getting remarried to Erik.
 Despite this, pairing Ethan and Julia also remains very popular among fans today, mainly because Erik has very little characterization beyond being a Nice Guy.

-• Even Better Sequel: An unusual case where each film has (bar John Woo's entry, see below) received better critical reviews than the last one, with many now calling Fallout the best installment.
-The Rotten Tomatoes ratings for all six are, from one to six: 63%, 57%, 70%, 93%, 93% and 97%, while the Metacritic scores are: 59, 59, 66, 73, 75, and 86.
+• Even Better Sequel: An unusual case where each film generally has (bar John Woo's entry, see below) received better critical reviews than the last one, with many now calling Fallout the best installment.
+The Rotten Tomatoes ratings for the first six are, from one to seven: 63%, 57%, 70%, 93%, 93%, and 97%, while the Metacritic scores are, from one to seven: 59, 59, 66, 73, 75, and 86.
+The series seems to have reached a ceiling with Dead Reckoning having a still impressive 96% and 81 respectively.

 • Just Here for Godzilla: Starting with Ghost Protocol, a large selling point for the series is its impressive in-camera stunts performed by Tom Cruise with No Stunt Double.